mmmmmmpc/liberate-formula/README.md

 # liberate-formula
 Formula for SUSE Manager / Uyuni to convert systems from EL clones to SUSE Liberty Linux

+Please check [Quickstart](Liberate-Quickstart.md) to learn how to use it

 # Release a version in OBS